Insight

 The Trustees

-In the case of each type of trust, the choice of trustees is very important.
-Wide powers are conferred on them and so it is vital to ensure that they can be entrusted to safeguard the trust assets and always to act in the best interests of the beneficiaries.
+In any trust, the choice of trustees is very important.
+Wide powers are conferred on them and so it is vital to ensure that they can be trusted to safeguard the trust assets and always to act in the best interests of the beneficiaries.
 It is desirable for the person creating the trust (the Settlor) to write a letter of wishes providing the trustees with non-binding guidance as to how the Settlor would want them to act.
 In some circumstances, it may also be desirable to appoint one or more professional or other independent trustees.

 Discretionary Trusts

 Discretionary trusts provide the trustees with a huge amount of flexibility, giving them full discretion over how the capital and income within the trust can be used for the benefit of the chosen class of beneficiaries.
-With discretionary trusts, there is a class of potential beneficiaries named, leaving the trustees being able to exercise their discretion as to who should benefit, by how much and when, therefore allowing them to take into account the vulnerable beneficiary’s circumstances.
+With discretionary trusts, there is a named class of potential beneficiaries, allowing the trustees to exercise their discretion as to who should benefit, by how much and when.
+This allows the trustees to take into account the vulnerable beneficiary’s circumstances.

-Because the assets are managed and held by the trustees, the assets within the trust do not aggregate with the vulnerable beneficiary’s estate for the purposes of means tested benefits.
-It therefore means the trustees can exercise their discretion to pass over capital and income to the vulnerable beneficiary as and when it is appropriate to do so, taking into account any changing needs or requirements the vulnerable beneficiary may have.
+As the assets are managed and held by the trustees, the assets within the trust do not aggregate with the vulnerable beneficiary’s assets for the purposes of means tested benefits.
+This means the trustees can exercise their discretion to transfer capital and/or income to the vulnerable beneficiary as and when it is appropriate to do so, taking into account any changing needs or requirements the vulnerable beneficiary may have.

 The tax regime and advice regarding the management of discretionary trusts falls outside the scope of this information sheet, but bespoke advice can be provided if requested.